paulrupprecht/VisualServoing/README.md

 Main Goal: Realize a position based robot control by processing visual data and planning a trajectory based on the deviation between target pose and actual pose between camera and marker.

 The PBVS controller is designed as a P-Controller (proportional).
 The main logic is implemented in the listener() function and executed in a Python main function.
-Firstly, the actual camera pose (base cs) and the transformed pose from marker to camera (aruco_detect) are subscribed and stored in variables.
+Firstly, the actual camera pose (base cs) and the relative pose from marker to camera (aruco_detect) are subscribed and stored in variables.
 Secondly, in case a marker was detected, the desired rotation and translation are calculated seperately.

 Rotation: The relative rotation from camera to marker gets transformed from the aruco coordinate system to the endeffector (camera) coordinate system (deviation).
 If the rotation between camera and marker exceeds a defined tolerance (1 degree per axis), a new target rotation is calculated (base coordinate system).